aaronryank/Cubically/readme.md

 # Rubik's Cube

-Cubelang, also called the Pain Cube or just plain Rubik's Cube, is a work-in-progress complex esoteric programming language.
+The Rubik's Cube Programming Language, A.K.A.
+Cubically ([credit @Destructible-Watermelon](https://chat.stackexchange.com/transcript/message/38123813#38123813)), the Pain Cube or just plain Rubik's Cube, is a work-in-progress complex esoteric programming language.

 This repository contains: